jritchieBAE/mTLS-client-server/README.md

 Example implementation of mTLS in GoLang

-Based on this tutorial: https://venilnoronha.io/a-step-by-step-guide-to-mtls-in-go
+Originally based on this tutorial: https://venilnoronha.io/a-step-by-step-guide-to-mtls-in-go

-The mtls package provides the following APIs:
+The mtlsServer package provides the following APIs:

 To create a server:
 - NewUnsecureServer()
 - NewTlsServer(certPath, keyPath string)
 - NewMtlsServer(certPath, keyPath string)

-The server object returned by these methods can be started with a call to server.Listen(address string)
+The object (*TlsServer) returned by these methods can be started with a call to server.Listen(address string).
+This provides a standard interface rather than specifying whether the server is to Listen,

 To create a client: